wangjia184/pod-inspector/README.md

 It listens on port 8080 for HTTP service.
 You can specify `user` and `password` in arguments to enable http authentication.

 Next, expose port 8080 so that you can access it.
-Here is just an example:
+Here is an example:

 ```
 apiVersion: v1